On Fixed-Time Stability for a Class of Singularly Perturbed Systems using Composite Lyapunov Functions: Fixed-Time Gradient Flows Interconnected With a Fixed-Time Stabilized Plant

 Consider the following fixed-time gradient flow interconnected with a fixed-time plant:

-where $x, z\in\mathbb{R}^N$, $\xi_1\in(0,1)$, $\xi_2<0$, $k>0$, and $\sigma$ is a feedback law to be designed.
+where $x, z\in\mathbb{R}^N$, $\xi_1\in(0,1)$, $\xi_2<0$, $k>0$, $\nabla\phi$ is the gradient of a cost function $\phi$, and $\sigma$ is a feedback law to be designed.
 To simplify our presentation, we assume that the matrix $B$ is square and non-singular.
 The goal is to steer the plant \eqref{fixedtimefilter}, in a fixed time, towards a particular input $u^*=\sigma(x^*)$ that optimizes the cost function $\phi$.
-This setting describes a standard model-based real-time steady-state optimization problem.
+This setting describes a standard model-based real-time steady-state optimization problem, drawing inspiration from the ideas in \cite{BIANCHIN2022110579}.

 We consider feedback laws of the form $u=u_1+u_2$, which have two main components given by the following smooth and non-smooth terms:

 where $\nu>0$.
 We assume that the cost $\phi:\mathbb{R}^N\to\mathbb{R}$ is quadratic and has the form: